isomerpages/mlaw-psy/resources/how-to-file-an-appeal/_posts/2025-08-05-post-How to file an appeal against the Selection Committee's decision.md

 was rejected by the Selection Committee</p>
 </li>
 <li>
-<p>Your appointment to the Panel was revoked by the Selection Committee</p>
+<p>Your appointment on the Panel was revoked by the Selection Committee</p>
 </li>
 </ul>
 <h4><strong>(b) What are the timelines to file an appeal?</strong></h4>